another-salad/pve/README.md

 # pve
-A collection of scripts/utils for controlling a Proxmox PVE instance(s)
+A powershell tool for interacting with a Proxmox PVE cluster.
+Still very WIP.